chrisferreyra13/mcons/mecons/complexity/README.md

 * [2]: Schartner et al., 2017.

 ## Synchrony coalition entropy (SCE)
 It reflects the entropy over time of the constitution (coalition) of the set of synchronous channels [2].
 It quantifies variability in the relationship between pairs of channels [1].
+The normalised value is computed in the same way as LZc [1][2].

 Reading recommendations:
 * [1]: Schartner et al., 2015.